microfeed/microfeed/README.md

 #### Setup authentication for the admin dashboard and preview sites

-We don't want people to see preview sites:
+We don't want people to see preview sites (please ignore the warning "the zone does not exist"):
 <img width="1124" alt="Screenshot 2022-11-18 at 9 05 02 PM" src="https://user-images.githubusercontent.com/1719237/202835250-197c4711-2bf4-47fd-9c44-5559e15699f6.png">

 We don't want anyone on the Internet to access our Admin dashboard.
-So let's require emails to login:
+So let's require email login (please ignore the warning "the zone does not exist"):
 <img width="1140" alt="Screenshot 2022-11-18 at 9 04 24 PM" src="https://user-images.githubusercontent.com/1719237/202835245-ded62810-493e-42ea-8f13-2cb6508f0c19.png">

 If you use custom domain, you'd better do protect admin for the custom domain as well: